Back to

 A (Very) Brief History

-Shareshill Church is a Grade 2 * Listed building on account of the 13th century sandstone tower from a previous church, with a rare, Georgian nave with curved sanctuary built on.
+The Church is Grade 2 * Listed on account of the 14th century sandstone tower from a previous church, with a rare, Georgian nave with curved sanctuary built on.

 The Interior